Key Takeaways

-There are three different crimes, or “criminal bars,” that will stop you from getting Deferred Action for Childhood Arrivals (DACA).
+Three different crimes, or criminal bars, will stop you from getting Deferred Action for Childhood Arrivals (DACA).
 The first crime is a felony, such as murder or rape.
 The second crime is a significant misdemeanor.
 A misdemeanor is any crime that the court could punish with five days to one year in jail.
 It doesn’t matter what your actual sentence was.
 A significant misdemeanor is a misdemeanor with a severe offense, such as domestic violence or burglary.
-The final “criminal bar” would be three or more regular misdemeanors.
+The final criminal bar is three or more regular misdemeanors.
 The three have to come from different incidents.

 In immigration law, two rules make a criminal offense a conviction.
-If you plead guilty or the judge finds you guilty, and second, if you suffer any punishment for your crime, your offense is a conviction.
+First, if you plead guilty or the judge finds you guilty, and second, if you suffer any punishment for your crime, your offense is a conviction.
 Punishment could include paying court fees, a fine, or probation.

 There are two different ways you can get an expungement.
 First, the state can take away the limitations you face because of your record.
 For example, you may be able to apply for public housing again.
 The state may also want to help convicts rehabilitate.
 So some states may expunge your convictions if you complete probation and are a first-time offender.
 They may want to give you a "second chance."
 Second, the state law may expunge your conviction if there was a legal flaw.
 For example, if the court wrongfully convicted you, your conviction may be expunged.